reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ## HTTP Methods Used to Create Records

-There'e one CRUD method to create records: POST.
+There's one CRUD method to create records: POST.

 ### Executing an HTTP `POST` Request to Create a New Record

 We use HTTP `POST` to create a new user.
-We need to provide details needed to create a new user.
+We need to provide the details needed to create a new user.

 Here's the code to create a new record: